1. What is CMHC Insurance?

 8. Common Questions About CMHC Insurance

-Can I cancel CMHC insurance once I reach 20% equity?
+Can I cancel CMHC insurance once I reach 20% equity? +

-Is the CMHC premium tax deductible?
+Is the CMHC premium tax deductible in Canada? +

 Calculate Your CMHC Premium